 Steps to Getting Dental Implants

 A prerequisite for receiving implants is to have healthy gums and a sound bone foundation for implants to be inserted into.
 Alongside a thorough oral evaluation, you can also expect to have an x-ray scan to assess your jaw’s bone structure.

 Next, you will have the area to receive the implant prepared by sterilization and local anesthetics applied.
 Our dentist will make an opening into the gums which will then be used to expose the bone structure underneath.
 We will then use a small-sized drill bit to make a small hole into your bone at high speed to avoid pressure necrosis there.
 The pilot hole will then be drilled bigger by progressively larger drill bits at slower speeds to achieve the final diameter suitable to have your dental implant screwed in.

 Afterward, the tissue around the implant will be allowed to heal so it can help bond it stronger and tighter to the implant.
-This can take anywhere between 3-6 months.
+This can take anywhere between 3 and 6 months.
 In the meantime, the implant will be protected by a cover screw or a healing abutment depending on the patient’s preference and our dentist’s recommendation.
 The artificial teeth whether it be crown, bridge, or dentures will be prepared for attachment to the implant.
 Afterwards, the artificial teeth will then be attached to the implants.
 One should return regularly to maintain oral hygiene and let us monitor your implants carefully to ward off any problems or infections to your dental implants.

 If you wish to find out more about dental implants and after dental implant surgery, and have a consultation on their suitability for your oral health problems, feel free to ask when you next book an appointment with us.
 Call us, DiMeo Family Dental at (772) 362-9555 today!